Jewellery Care

 • If left exposed in the open on a dresser or side table, silver can tarnish quite quickly.
 It's best to keep it in a proper jewellery storage box (not a presentation gift box), or in a something airtight like a plastic zip lock bag.

-• Chemicals can discolour & damaged precious metals, so jewellery doesn't mix well with chlorine, sun lotions, make-up, perfume, hairspray, body lotions & other everyday body products.
-Make sure you apply all lotions first, & then let them dry thoroughly before putting your jewellery on.
+• Chemicals can discolour and damaged precious metals, so jewellery doesn't mix well with chlorine, sun lotions, make-up, perfume, hairspray, body lotions and other everyday body products.
+Make sure you apply all lotions first, and then let them dry thoroughly before putting your jewellery on.
 Remove all jewellery before swimming or bathing.

-• Humidity, body oils & secreted acids can also discolour jewellery, so wearing it whilst exercising is not advisable.
+• Humidity, body oils and secreted acids can also discolour jewellery, so wearing it whilst exercising is not advisable.

-If you do need to clean your silver jewellery, try cleaning it with warm soapy water & a soft toothbrush.
-If the item is heavily tarnished we recommend using a silver polishing foam or dip to restore it to it's natural bright finish, making sure you clean the item in warm soapy water before & after.
-Alternatively, please get in touch about getting your jewellery professionally cleaned & refurbished in the workshop & we'll be happy to help.
+If you do need to clean your silver jewellery, try cleaning it with warm soapy water and a soft toothbrush.
+If the item is heavily tarnished we recommend using a silver polishing foam or dip to restore it to its natural bright finish, making sure you clean the item in warm soapy water before and after.
+Alternatively, please get in touch about getting your jewellery professionally cleaned and refurbished in the workshop and we'll be happy to help.

-Oxidised silver has been treated to give the surface a black finish.
-As such it does not need cleaning in the same way normal silver does, but should you need to, wipe it gently with a soft cloth.
-Silver dips & foam will strip the finish, so are best avoided.
+Oxidised silver has been treated to give the surface a black finish, effectively speeding up the 'tarnishing' process.
+Should you need to remove any dirt or residue, wipe it gently with a soft cloth.
+Silver dips and foam will strip the finish, so are best avoided.